 It’s amazing how much stress the LinkedIn Profile photo causes!
 One of the first questions I’m asked when reviewing someone’s profile is how to have the perfect picture.
 Everyone wants it to be just right; and it’s a refreshing change because I remember the good ol’ days (which were just a few years ago) when I had to spend all my time just trying to convince people that it actually was important to have a profile photo.

-- If you work in an office, talk to your marketing department about hiring a photographer to come in and take photos of the entire team.
-This has the added bonus of creating consistency among all of your colleagues.
-When your LinkedIn visitors see that everyone in your firm has a similar style and quality to their headshots, it reinforces your brand message – both on a company level and an individual level.
+If you work in an office, this has the added bonus of creating consistency among all of your colleagues.
+When your LinkedIn visitors see that everyone in your firm has a similar style and quality to their phots, it reinforces your brand message – both on a company level and an individual level.

 These are just a few of the ways you can get a professional, high-quality photo.
 The most important thing you can do, though, is act!
 Someone could be on your LinkedIn profile right now, deciding whether or not to do business with you.
 Make sure that your photo is helping your cause, not hurting it!